Lorenc1o/TPC-DS_Oracle/README.md

   python3 Power_test.py -S [server] -p [port] -D [database] -U [username] -P [password] -Q [path to queries] /query_0.sql -O [output file]

-  10. (Experimental) Execute the throughput test.
-To be able to perform the throughput test you need to set up the database so that you have 4 users that are able to access it, called user0, user1, user2 and user3.
+  10. Execute the throughput test.
+To be able to perform the throughput test you need to generate 4 query streams using the dsqgen.
 Then, run the Throughput_test.py script.